 Trigger: Current Trigger is 'On Creation', 'On edit' and 'On all Tasks completed'

 To remove Criteria, click the 'X' on the field and the value will be removed.

 If you wish to Edit existing Criteria, click the cog icon on the field and the pop up will appear again for you to amend your values.

 Priority: Set a Priority for the Rule, the highest number for a Priority will apply first

-- Multiple Rules with the same Priority number, the first Rule that was created with that Priority number will be applied
+- For multiple Rules with the same Priority number, the first Rule that was created with that Priority number will be applied.

 Note: Once a Rule has been saved, the Entity value cannot be altered, if this is in error then the Rule must be deleted and created again

 Once your Rule has been created, you can specify what Actions are to take place when the Rule is triggered.
 In this instance, you wish to set a specific Security Group or Groups.
 In the Action tab, press [New] to launch the Action pop up.

 By default the Type will be set to 'Set default Security Groups'.
 Here, you can also set a Priority if you want to add multiple Actions.